carbon-language/carbon-lang/docs/design/lexical_conventions/string_literals.md

 -   [Escape sequences](#escape-sequences).
     -   Each escape sequence is replaced with the corresponding character sequence or code unit sequence.
-    -   Similarly to whitespace, invalid escape sequences such as `\z` parse as part of the string.
+    -   Similarly to invalid whitespace, invalid escape sequences such as `\z` parse as part of the string.

 This sequence is enclosed in `"`s.
 For example, this is a simple string literal: